joannajps15/joannajps15/README.md

 **`Computer Engineering Undergrad (Full-Stack/Embedded)`**

-I'm Joanna, a 2B Computer Engineering student at the University of Waterloo.
+Hey, I'm a 2B Computer Engineering undergrad at the University of Waterloo.

-My experience is based in software development, although I am also interested in hardware.
-My projects were developed completely independently or for school projects.
+Welcome to my humble abode!
+Feel free to explore my projects

 ## :blush: Connect with me
 <p>